Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 Now here's where this goes off the rails, some builtin functions require _forces_ to be used.
 These builtin functions have inherent polymorphic type variables.
 The number of times you need to force them, depends on the number of type variables they have.

 Let's look at an example- `HeadList`.
-It's type can be thought of as - `forall a. [a] → a`.
-It has one type variable, so it needs to be forced once-
+It's type can be thought of as - `forall a. [a] -> a`.
+It has one type variable, so it needs to be forced once:

 ```haskell
 pheadBuiltin :: Term s (PBuiltinList a :--> a)